hyperspike/hyperctl/README.md

 The Hyperspike stack includes an [Alpine](https://alpinelinux.org/) base image, with [cri-o](https://github.com/cri-o/cri-o) container daemon, with [crun](https://github.com/containers/crun) container runtime, And [cilium](https://cilium.io/) cni.
 Which necessitates a custom configured Linux kernel for full eBPF support.
 On [AWS](https://github.com/aws/amazon-vpc-cni-k8s) cilium is setup in [ENI](https://docs.cilium.io/en/v1.8/concepts/networking/ipam/eni/) mode without [kube-proxy](https://docs.cilium.io/en/v1.8/gettingstarted/kubeproxy-free/).

 Hyperctl is designed to work with [Gitifold](https://github.com/hyperspike/gitifold.git) to provide fully a full Infra and Application pipeline.

+## Getting Started

+Get hyperctl, you can download binaries from the release page: https://github.com/hyperspike/hyperctl/releases/latest

+### Building From Source

+   go get -u hyperspike.io/hyperctl cd $GOPATH/src/hyperspike.io/hyperctl
+   make build

+You're going to need an AWS Account and API Creds

+    export AWS_DEFAULT_REGION=us-east-2
+    export AWS_SECRET_ACCESS_KEY=<herp-derp>
+    export AWS_ACCESS_KEY_ID=<derp-herp>

+Then create your first cluster:

+    hyperctl create

+In addition to creating a cluster, the create command will drop 2 files into your current directory, a SSH key and kubeconfig, these can be used to ssh to your new bastion host and use your new cluster.